 Discretionary Business Support Grants

-We are opening another application window for Discretionary Business Support Grants on Friday 31 July 2020 – Friday 14 August 2020.
+Another application window for Discretionary Business Support Grants opened from Friday 31 July 2020 – Friday 21 August 2020.

-The Government have now issued the guidance for local authorities to pay grants of either £10,000 or £25,000 to eligible businesses.
-We expect this to positively affect over 2,000 businesses in Rother with a total cost in the region of £27m.
-Read the Government’s eligibility criteria.
+The Government issued the guidance for local authorities to pay grants of either £10,000 or £25,000 to eligible businesses.
+These grants have now closed.

 Specific information is required to enable the Council to validate the eligibility of the business and collect bank account information so we can make payments electronically.
-Therefore if you believe you are eligible for one of these grants please click on the link below.
 When the payment has been processed you will receive a confirmation email.

 If you have already submitted a grant form and are eligible we will be making payments on Monday, Wednesday and Friday each week to ensure the business grants are paid as quickly as possible.
 The payment will be made via BACS and takes two working days to clear into the business’ bank account.
 Due to the number of businesses entitled to support, it may take up to 14 days on receipt of the grant form to process and make payment.